 This series of tutorials focuses on creating games using SDL2.
 The tutorials are split into several parts, to make it easier to understand the steps involved and not to overload the reader with information from the start.

-Note: These tutorials assume that you are already familiar with C programming and you are comfortable with advanced topics such as pointers, as well as using Makefiles.
+Note: These tutorials assume that you are already familiar with C programming and you are comfortable with advanced topics such as pointers, as well as using CMake and Makefiles.
 You are also advised to follow the tutorials in order, rather than just jumping around as prior knowledge is assumed throughout.
 You can read more about setting up SDL2 on the API's wiki page: https://wiki.libsdl.org/Installation.